 We heard tenants' broad desire for rental affordability, stability and quality through the Analysis of Impediments to Fair Housing assessment, and again during focus group conversations.
 Lincoln used to offer, though its housing programs, investor-owner (i.e. landlord) assistance.
-However, due to declining federal funds, lack of diversity in program applicants, applicant reluctance, and no guarantee of unit affordability after investment
+However, due to declining federal funds, lack of diversity in program applicants, applicant reluctance, and no guarantee of unit affordability after investment and through the direction of the community development task force, this program was eliminated.

-In the fall of 2022 Lincoln started a locally funded rental rehabilitation pilot program.
+In the fall of 2022 Lincoln started a local rental rehabilitation pilot program.
 The program offered a \$15,000 grant per selected unit in a select geographic area.
 The goal is to help maintain affordability and preserve affordable units.